Environmental Sound Deepfake Detection Using Deep-Learning Framework: Evaluation Datasets and Experimental Settings

 \textbf{Settings:} All proposed models in the paper are implemented with Pytorch framework.
 All experiments in this paper are run with GPU Titan 23 GB .
 Adam algorithm~\cite{Adam} is used for the optimization.

-\textbf{Evaluation Metrics:} In this paper, we use Accuracy, F1 score, and AuC score as main metrics to compare perofrmance among models.
-We also present the confusion matrix on cross-dataset testing.
+\textbf{Evaluation Metrics:} In this paper, we use Accuracy, F1 score, and AuC score as main metrics to compare performance among models.
+We also present the confusion matrix on cross-dataset evaluation.
+We only report EER score when we compare with the state-of-the-art models.
+On other words, we do not treat EER score as the main metric as an EER score achieved from testing on a dataset always come together with a threshold.
+By testing on different datasets, the corresponding thresholds may be different.
+This does not reflect the real scenario for the inference process in which only one threshold is decided for predicting an unseen audio.